engtuncay/engtuncay.github.io/css/css-tailwind-intro.md

 - Responsive

 To control the display property of an element at a specific breakpoint, add a {screen}: prefix to any existing display utility class.
-For example, use md:inline-flex to apply the inline-flex utility at only medium screen sizes and above.
+For example, use md:inline-flex to apply the inline-flex utility at only medium screen sizes and *above*.

 ```html
 <div class="flex md:inline-flex ...">